Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: Relevant surgery and bordism theorems

-which sends $(M_{\Sigma},\xi,\xi_{\beta})$ to $(M_{\Sigma},u)$ as above. \end{remark} To generalize the arguments in \cite{BB-PP-JR} for proving existence of well-adapted {\psc} metrics in some cases, we now need an exact sequence into which the bordism group of Definition \ref{def:relbordism-2} will fit.
-In general this is quite complicated, so we only do an easy case as follows. \begin{theorem} Let $\Omega_n^{\spin, (L,G)\fb}(B\Gamma_\beta\xrightarrow{B\theta}B\Gamma)$ be a bordism group as in Definition \ref{def:relbordism-2}.
-Assume that $L$ is a $G$-equivariant spin boundary, i.e., that there is a spin $G$-manifold $\overline L$ with $\partial{\overline L} = L$ {\lp}as $G$-manifolds{\rp}.
-Then there is an exact sequence of bordism groups
+which sends $(M_{\Sigma},\xi,\xi_{\beta})$ to $(M_{\Sigma},u)$ as above. \end{Remark} To generalize the arguments in~\cite{BB-PP-JR} for proving existence of well-adapted {\psc} metrics in some cases, we now need an exact sequence into which the bordism group of Definition \ref{def:relbordism-2} will fit.
+In general this is quite complicated, so we only do an easy case as follows.